Lessons I Learnt From Books

 - My American Journey: This is the autobiography of Colin Powell, a black American, born of immigrant parents, who rose through the ranks of the United States military to become the National Security Advisor under President Ronald Reagan.

 Of the many excellent lessons I learnt from the book, the one that I will tell you is to never be buffaloed by experts.
-I should be ready to challenge them even in their own backyard.
+We should always be ready to challenge them even in their own backyard.

 - The Book of Proverbs: This is also another favourite book of mine in the Bible, especially the Good News version.
 It is rich with splendid sayings.